Child Care and Development Quality Initiatives

 - Family Child Care at Its Best:

 - Training and quality improvement services are provided to family childcare providers throughout the state.
 Child development content is presented to support serving children in mixed age groups.
 Courses are offered in English, Russian, Chinese, Spanish, Arabic and Farsi.
-Website coming soon.
+Visit Family

 - California Early Childhood Mentor Program (CECMP):

 - Mentor activities are provided at 104 community college campuses to support practicum students with access to experienced mentor teachers and mentor directors.
 For more information, Visit California Early Childhood Mentor Program.

 - Yosemite Community College District/Child Development Training Consortium (YCCD/CDTC) offers tuition assistance, tutoring, textbook loaning services, Spanish language translation and technical assistance for student support services, including Child Development permit stipends through two programs: the Child Development Permit Stipend Program; the Early Learning and Care Student Support Program.
 For college faculty, the Curriculum Alignment Project and the Professional Development Project serve to offer specialized professional development activities and common course guidelines for faculty in 104 community colleges.
 In addition, the CDTC offers a search option of the California Community Colleges and State Universities online early childhood education and child development courses.
 Visit Child Development Training Consortium.